sw24f/jump-start-with-git-williamquinlan02/learningGit.md

 You can connect with developers around the world to ask and answer questions, learn, and interact directly with GitHub staff.
 To get the conversation started, see [GitHub Community Support](https://github.community/).

 ### Personal Notes
-tihs is where I will type my personal notes
+this is where I will type my personal notes